AlexHolad/AlexHolad/README.md

 - 👨‍💻 Some of my projects:
   - [Kleiderly calculator](https://github.com/Kleiderly/carbon-footprint-calculator-app-): Website built in two months by a team of 4, using agile methologies, as final project in a web developer bootcamp for a client located in Germany.
 It's built with React.
 The code was coded using NodeJS, Express and MongoDB as a database.
 It was developed using the mobile first pattern.
 [Click here to see the project](https://frozen-dawn-41015.herokuapp.com/)
   - [Quote Generator](https://github.com/AlexHolad/quote-generator): Small responsive website, display work with API, async JS and media queries.
 [Click here to see the project](https://alexholad.github.io/quote-generator/)
+  - [Animated Landing](https://github.com/AlexHolad/animated-landing): Small web-page based on Tailwind Starter Kit by Creative Tim.
+Only goal was demonstrate animation on elements with AOS - Animate On Scroll Library.
+[Click here to see the project](https://alexholad.github.io/animated-landing/)
+  - [Light Dark Mode](https://github.com/AlexHolad/light-dark-mode): Desktop version with changable theme.
+[Click here to see the project](https://alexholad.github.io/light-dark-mode/)

 - 🔧 After learning the fundaments of web development on my own, I attended a ["Web developer"](https://www.wildcodeschool.com/en-GB/trainings/web-developer-full-time) Bootcamp at [Wild Code School](https://www.wildcodeschool.com/), that taught me the technical know-how and knowledge to develop interactive websites using HTML, CSS and JavaScript to take a React and Node JS development project to completion.